ArtShp/numberlink-SAT-solver/README.md

 ## Example instances

+In the `instances` directory there are several example instances:

 - `input-7by7.in` : A $7 \times 7$ easily solvable instance.
 - `input-7by7-unsat.in` : A $7 \times 7$ easy unsolvable instance.
 - `input-13by13.in` : A $13 \times 13$ moderately solvable instance.